ubco-W2022T1-cosc301/project-group11/final_report_group11.md

 From these observations, we can predict that the crime rate will begin to increase again in the following years do to the pandemic settling down, with a fairly constant rate throughout the months.
 "Theft of Vehicle" and "Other Theft" are still likely to be the main contributors to the amount of crime, mostly occurring during the midnight and late evening.
 During midnight, "Offense Against a Person" is still especially likely to be a risk.

 It is best for the general public to be wary when leaving the house during midnight, especially if alone, as well as leaving their vehicle unattended for a long period of time in an environment with low security.
 Valuables should be taken out of the car whenever unused, and the windows and doors should be properly locked.
 The police department should develop a plan for reducing the crime rates especially for thefts as they are the largest contributor, whether that be to increase patrolling or to improve security systems or by other means.

+We can also conclude that There are safer holidays than others in Vancouver.
+When we talk about Holidays as a whole, Crime rate does not necessarily increase.
+New Years Day is the least safe Holiday in Vancouver and it is best for the general public to be wary of that.
+When taking your kids out for Halloween the crime rate does increase as well.

 From the data analyzed, it can also be concluded that Musqueam is arguably the safest in terms of crime rates and crime variaty.
 The Central Business District seems to be more crime riddled, and has a good variaty and frequency of each type of crime.
 General warnings in leaving cars unoccupied or in one place for too long is ill-advised, as well as leaving bicycles unchained.